AnthonyLzq/portfolio/src/pages/blog/post-1.md

 ---
 title: 'How to Create Global Variables in TypeScript with Node.js'
 pubDate: 2021-12-12
-description: 'A brief explanation of how to create Global Variables in TS with Node.js'
+description: 'Brief explanation of how to create Global Variables in TS with Node.js'
 author: 'AnthonyLzq'
 image:
   url: 'https://cdn-images-1.medium.com/max/800/1*hy4Je0qslH_8SauYd5lzmw.jpeg'